Natural Art: The Photography of Brad Hill

 Life's a Balancing Act.
 Engstrom's Pond, Findlay Creek Drainage, BC, Canada.
 August 6, 2006.

 The Common Nighthawk (Chordeiles minor) is an insect-eating bird that captures its prey in flight.
 These aerial acrobats are well-adapted to this task and exhibit an amazing prowess while in flight.
-In breeding season the males perform dazzling dives during territorial encounters - at the bottom of each dive their wings produce a loud humming sound that is audible for hundreds of metres.
+In breeding season the males perform dazzling dives during territorial encounters - at the bottom of each dive their wings produce a loud booming sound that is audible for hundreds of metres.

 *as determined by COSEWIC: The Committee on the Status of Endangered Wildlife in Canada